Highlander (film): Filming

-The scene where the MacLeod clan sets off to battle is supposed to take place "in the village of Glenfinnan, on the shore of Loch Shiel" in the Lochaber area, but was actually filmed at Eilean Donan Castle, which is in the same general area but is really on the shore of Loch Duich, a sea loch near Kyle of Lochalsh and the Isle of Skye.
+The scene in which the MacLeod clan sets off to battle is supposed to take place "in the village of Glenfinnan, on the shore of Loch Shiel" in the Lochaber area, but was actually filmed at Eilean Donan Castle, which is in the same general area but is really on the shore of Loch Duich, a sea loch near Kyle of Lochalsh and the Isle of Skye.

 According to the DVD commentary, the film's climax was originally intended to take place on top of the Statue of Liberty.
 Then it was changed to an amusement park and finally changed to the rooftop of the Silvercup Studios building.
 The opening sequence was originally intended to take place during a National Hockey League game, but the NHL refused because the film crew intended to emphasize the violence of the match.

 The scene in the alley where the Kurgan beheads Kastagir and stabs the former marine, followed by an explosion, was filmed in an alley in England even though it was set in New York.

 The opening voice-over by Connery has an echo effect because it was recorded in the bathroom of his Spanish villa, where he had been working on his Spanish accent for the film with a voice coach.
 It was played for the producers over the phone, and they approved of it because they could not discern the quality of the recording.

 In a Reddit "Ask Me Anything" session in 2014, Clancy Brown said "It was a strange set.
 We were all trying to make a good movie, and the producers were trying to make money any way they could, so there were a lot of things we had to work around, do on the cheap because of those producers."

 As an example of the lengths to which the producers were prepared to go to save production costs, they initially decided on the first day of filming that the extras would not receive breakfast.
 The crew threatened to leave, but only when one of the assistant directors threatened to bring in Connery to force the issue did the producers back down.
 The tension also led the largely Scottish extras to burn then-Prime Minister Margaret Thatcher in effigy.

+Deleted scenes

+There were a number of alternate and deleted scenes that were cut from the film and ended up being destroyed in a fire.
+Among these included: